ably/ably-ui/README.md

 <script src="https://cdn.jsdelivr.net/npm/@ably/ably-ui@1.0.0/core/scripts.js"></script>
 ```

-The above includes all the CSS from the `Core` module and the `AblyUi.Core` javascript namespace.
+The above includes all the CSS from the `Core` module and the `AblyUi.Core` Javascript namespace.

 ### NPM